 PROGRAM FUNDS

-Shore up shelter, therapy, casework and more if grant(s) do not renew.
+Shore up shelter, therapy, casework and other programs.

 GOAL \$5,000,000.00

 Learn more on the following page.
 Page 3

-BUILDING & OPP Ensure CAPSA's shelter and outreach office remain a place of refuge.
+BUILDING FUNDS Ensure CAPSA's shelter and outreach office remain a place of refuge.
 GOAL \$3,000,000.00 Learn more in the building expansion section.
 Page 8

 HOUSING PROGRAM

 Support CAPSA's housing program - direct housing aid and home maintenance.

 GOAL \$5,000,000.00

 Learn more in the housing section.
 Page 13

-SUPPORT CAPSA'S FUTURE
+FINANCIAL - FUNDING PRIORITY

-ENDOWMENT SUPPORTING PROGRAM FUNDS CAPSA's programs are well developed and staffed by experts who provide the advocacy and support to our clients.
+ENDOWMENT SUPPORTING PROGRAM FUNDS CAPSA's programs are well developed and staffed by experts who provide advocacy and support to our clients.
 These programs are funded largely by competitive grants, which means CAPSA is forced to reapply every one to two years.
 Grants often change emphasis, which require program to change every few years.
 Lastly, because of the competitive nature of a grant, it may not renew which forces CAPSA to end a core program or find outside funding.
-An endowment allows CAPSA to be more strategic when building programs and less vulnerable in the case of grant funding loss.
-The five million dollar program endowment goal is designed to be flexible to meet the programming needs as they arrive; the approximate goals per program are: Clinical Therapy - \$1,500,000 Education & Prevention - \$1,000,000 Casework \$1,500,000 Shelter - \$1,000,000 ENDOWMENT EXAMPLE If you donate \$100,000 to CAPSA's endowment with a 6% return, your \$100,000 gift will generate approximately \$4,000 for CAPSA programs in the first year.
-Over 10 years, your gift will have generated \$43,798 in program funding.
-Since additional dividends are reinvested, the balance at 10 years grows to \$125,686.
+An endowment allows CAPSA to be more strategic when developing programs and more resilient if grant funding is lost.
+The five million dollar program endowment goal is designed to be flexible to meet the programming needs as they arrive; the approximate goals per program are: Clinical Therapy - \$1,500,000 Education & Prevention - \$1,000,000 Casework \$1,500,000 Shelter - \$1,000,000 ENDOWMENT EXAMPLE If you donate \$100,000 to CAPSA's endowment, your donation will be invested.
+With a 6% return, your \$100,000 gift will generate \$6,000 in dividends the first year.
+CAPSA will use \$4,000 for CAPSA programs and reinvest the \$2,000 to increase future impact.

-Your gift will continue to grow and support CAPSA.
-After 20 years, your gift will have blessed CAPSA with \$102,272 in program funding - this is more than your original gift.
+Each year your donation will continue to grow while generating program funding.
+At 10 years, your gift will have generated a total of \$43,798 in program funding.
+At 20 years, it will have blessed CAPSA with \$102,272 in program funding this is more than your original gift.
 CAPSA'S PROGRAMS